-It is important you assess your digital marketing efforts and strategies and make sure you’re using he most updated methods to get the best results possible.
+It is important you assess your digital marketing efforts and strategies and make sure you’re using the most updated methods to get the best results possible.

-Many traditional agencies and their brands have recognized the potential of digital.
+Many traditional agencies and their brands have recognized the potential of the digital world.
 But how do you determine when something is actually beneficial to your brand and their audiences, or if it’s swaying on the edge of gimmicky?